Make Faux Feathers from Fabric and Wire

 • The Dresden Shepherdess: Create a Bridal Hat

 This post covers how to create the elegant and intriguing feathers that John applies to some of his hats.
-They are made with fabric and flexible wire – these feathers are easy to curl and gently twist into interesting shapes.
-John paints his feathers to give them a very realistic look.
+They are made with fabric and flexible wire.
+These feathers are easy to curl and can be twist gently into interesting shapes.
+John paints his feathers to give them a realistic look.

 John says that you can use a variety of fabrics to make the feathers.
-He suggests muslin or silk, but says you could use just about any fabric as long as it’s stiffened some way in order to prevent fraying.
+He suggests using muslin or silk but says you could use just about any fabric as long as it’s stiffened in order to prevent fraying.
 He sizes fabric with Aleene’s Stiffen Quick.

 Stiffen and trim fabric strips to make fanciful or realistic feathers.
 A wire center means you can curl or straighten them to your style.

-2. Cut the fabric into strips approximately 1½-inch wide.
+2. Cut the fabric into strips approximately 1½ inches wide.
 Fold each strip in half lengthwise.

 3. To make a casing for millinery wire at the feather’s center, machine-sew the strips lengthwise.
 Sew 3/16 inch from the fold, and taper stitching toward the fold starting 1 inch from one end.
 Backstitch or tie off the threads.

 4. With the strip still folded lengthwise, trim it to a feather shape (tapered at both short ends).

 5. Cut millinery wire approximately 1½ inches longer than the feather.
 With needle-nose pliers, curl one wire end and crimp.
 Slide the crimped end of the wire into the casing.